-Crocheters often develop an affection for a particular pattern, and that pattern in turn can become a “go to” project for a crocheter.
-That thing that you make when you want an outcome that comes as close to “knowable” as an outcome can, and Beth Hall’s Crochet Seafarer’s Cap is exactly that for me.
+Crocheters often develop an affection for a particular pattern, and that pattern in turn can become a “go to” project for a crocheter during a specific season of the year.
+That thing that you make when you want an outcome that comes as close to “knowable” as an outcome can, and Beth Hall’s Crochet Seafarer’s Cap is exactly that for me when early fall comes.

 The Seafarer’s Cap is a project that does not take a huge amount of time or yarn but can also not be rushed.

 There are a lot of slip stitches worked through the back loop of the slip stitch in the previous row, creating a very stretchy yet sturdy brim that helps keep the hat firm only on one’s head, and today, I finished my first one of the season.